 Other payment options

-But if you don’t have the money readily available to cover your tax payments through your business bank account or by paying off a credit card immediately, you may be looking at a steep interest rate and substantial fees.
+But if you don’t have the money readily available to cover your tax payments, you may be looking at a steep interest rate and substantial fees.
 Consider using your line of credit as a final resort in this situation.

 The bottom line